maciejhirsz/logos/book/src/common-regex.md

 token that cannot match anything is likely to be the start of another valid token.

+## Limitations

+While Logos strives to have a feature complete regex implementation, there are some limitations.
+Unicode word boundaries, some lookarounds, and other advanced features not supported by the DFA matching engine in the `regex` crate are not possible to match using Logos's generated state machine.

+However, attempting to use a missing feature will result in a compile time error.
+If your code compiles, the matcher behavior is exactly the same as the `regex` crate.

 ## Other issues

 **Logos**' support for regexes is feature complete, but errors can still exist.